R4ND3LL/EntityFrameworkRuler/docs/CommandLineTool.md

-# Entity Framework Ruler - Common
+# Entity Framework Ruler - Command Line Tool

-### This library supports the tooling in Entity Framework Ruler and can be referenced directly from your project if you want to drive EF Ruler programmatically.
+### This is a dotnet command line tool and cannot be referenced directly from a project.
+Its main purpose is to generate a DB context rule file from an EDMX.
+The [VS Extension](https://marketplace.visualstudio.com/items?itemName=Randell.EF-Ruler) can also do the same thing with a UI.

 -------